Djpken/Arquillian-Sample/README.md

 Arquillian-Sample
 =

-This repository is example of Arquillian test framework,this contains two modules ,one Sql and Jboss eap
++ This repository is example of Arquillian test framework ,
++ The following is the dependencies of this repository
+    1. Jboss EAP 7.4
+        + MariaDB
+    2. Maven
+        + JUnit
+        + JavaEE-7.0
+        + Arquillian
+        + Wildfly-arquillian-container-managed(optional)
+        + Wildfly-arquillian-container-remote(optional)

++ The following is the project structure
     1. Arquillian-Sample-Service
         + A sample service about select Employee table
     2. Arquillian-Sample-Test
         + To test Arquillian-Sample-Service Module
     3. employee.sql
         + A sample Table for Arquillian-Sample-Service
     4. jBoss-eap-7,4
         + Take the deployment this repository
         + Only Mariadb is supported
     5. doc
         + Study about Arquillian

 Setup-managed
 -